predixdesignsystem/generator-px-comp/README.md

 ### When I run `bower install`, bower fetches megabytes or gigabytes of stuff...what's up with that?

 Bower can fetch any git repository, whether or not the target repository provides a bower.json configuration file.
-Many git repositories are not bower-optimized with an `ignore` block in bower.json to prevent a client project (e.g. your Dx-Component) from getting all of the target dependency's test, docs, etc.  There are a few common strategies to deal with this, in order of preference:
+Many git repositories are not bower-optimized with an `ignore` block in bower.json to prevent a client project (e.g. your Px-Component) from getting all of the target dependency's test, docs, etc.  There are a few common strategies to deal with this, in order of preference:

 1. Use an officially maintained, bower-optimized "shim" repository where possible.
 Could be in github's ["shim"](https://github.com/components/components) area or a specific maintained fork of a given project, e.g. [requirejs](https://github.com/jrburke/requirejs-bower).
-2. Use "ignore" in bower.json for Dx-Components to hide our own unneeded files from downstream projects.
+2. Use "ignore" in bower.json for Px-Components to hide our own unneeded files from downstream projects.
 3. Point bower to an individual raw distribution file rather than an entire project repository if the entire runtime is in one or two files.
 Note that targeting a specific js file in a bower configuration will name that file `index.js` when fetched.
 4. Make our own "shim" Stash repository with a devDependency (OpenLayers, DataTables).
 Explanation: Make a separate Stash repository and for a 3rd party dependency and add the 3rd party as a "devDependency".
 Have a Grunt copy or build task to push only the runtime-necessary directories/files to a separate spot and check that in.
 Version the repository the same as the 3rd party dependency.
 The "devDependency" itself will not be fetched by a downstream project during bower install if the "--production" flag is turned on, only the files resulting from the copy or build task will end up downstream.
 (This is our least favorite, but made 100% sense for OpenLayers as that requires a build step anyway…should only use this for big dependencies for which strategies 1-3 won't work).